bramleyccslab/flask-tasks/README.md

 - Data appears in postgres database

 -`read_in_from_server.R` can be used locally to pull the data and read it into R dataframes and save it as `.rdata`

+### Duplicating

+- Create another python 3.7.3 app in Setup Python App in cPanel with a name associated with your experiment and a new folder (e.g. /flask2adapt)
+- Change the table names in models.py to unique tables reflecting your experiment (e.g. flask2adapt_participants around line 58 and flask2adapt_task around line 88)
+- Update root_string in view.py to new desired url (e.g. /flask2adapt)
+- Open terminal, activate environment and install dependencies as above
+- Restart the new python app in Setup Python Apps
+- Try the url and check the postgres database.
+There should be new tables.
+You may need to change the priviledges to view them, if so try Tables->Privileges->Grant.